How Taming Terror Works

 Hello!
 Welcome!
 Ready to be scared?

 Maybe not, which is why I made this guide.
-This basic format will likely evolve and change as I work through various shows, movies, etc.
+This basic format will likely evolve and change as I work through various shows, movies, etc., and as I focus my efforts to provide a clear, concise experience for readers.

 The format currently looks like this: